paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

    - wrote on this in README.md, under the heading "likwid stability issues". if I remove that section, it will be copied to this document.
  - wrote simpler convolution for testing other counters we can use
+ - made polynomial expansion also have 4 different executable targets based on compile-time environment variables.

 # 2020-04-30 through 2020-05-07
  - created CSV output from fhv to allow for plotting in place of architecture